There have been over 150 different kinds of brain tumors documented to date but most fall into two categories: Primary or Metastatic.

-At ICI we treat a variety of Brain Tumors and Spine Metastases using the latest Radiation Therapy techniques
+At ICI we treat a wide variety of Brain Tumors and Spine Metastases using the latest Radiation Therapy techniques.

 Spinal metastases represent a common problem affecting more than 200,000 patients a year in the United States.
 For many years, conventional radiation therapy has been the most common treatment for patients with metastatic spinal tumors.